 Cost driver 2: range and number of test points

 Calibration cost scales with how many points across the instrument's working range are verified.
-A 0–150 mm caliper calibrated at 5 points costs less than the same caliper calibrated at 10 points, and a longer-range instrument (0–300 mm, 0–1000 mm) generally needs proportionally more reference gauge blocks and time.
-Torque tools follow the same logic — a wrench calibrated at 3 points in one direction costs less than one calibrated at 5 points in both clockwise and counterclockwise directions.
+A 0–150 mm caliper calibrated at 5 points costs less than the same caliper at 10 points, and a longer-range instrument (0–300 mm, 0–1000 mm) generally needs proportionally more reference gauge blocks and time.
+Torque tools follow the same logic: a wrench calibrated at 3 points in one direction costs less than one calibrated at 5 points in both clockwise and counterclockwise directions.

 Cost driver 3: required tolerance and uncertainty